- Course Equivalents and Transfer Guides

 One approved Learning beyond the Classroom (LBC) course or experience completed at EMU;

-One Writing Intensive course in the student's major.
+One Writing Intensive course in the student's major, completed at EMU.

 For information about transferring without the MTA endorsement see EMU's General Education Requirements and General Education Transfer Guidelines.

 The MTA applies only to the general education program and does not exempt students from meeting requirements of their major, minor, or program.
 To determine if any requirements of your intended major, minor, or program might also satisfy the MTA, refer to EMU's Undergraduate Catalog.

 Students must complete a minimum of 30 semester hours in courses selected from the following categories: